cilium/cilium.io/src/posts/2025-08-20-cillium-at-kubecon-na-2025/index.md

   - Cilium
 ---

+import authors from 'utils/author-data';

 **_Author: Katie Meinders, Isovalent_**

 ![](kubeconcover.png)

 The Cilium community is buzzing to reunite again this November in Atlanta for [KubeCon + CloudNativeCon and CiliumCon North America 2025](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/register/?utm_source=celium&utm_medium=homepage&utm_campaign=10608228-KubeCon-NA-2025&utm_content=hero).
 Learn where to find Cilium during the show, which talks to attend, and how to engage with end users, core contributors, and industry leaders.

 ## A look back at KubeCon + CloudNativeCon and CiliumCon Europe in London